wok/markdown.tmbundle/README.md

 Variable `TM_MULTIMARKDOWN_PATH` to match  your installation directory --- for example, `/Users/yourname/Library/Application Support/MultiMarkdown`.

+If you are using MultiMarkdown 3.0, you probably need to add `/usr/local/bin` to your `PATH` variable in the TextMate preferences.

 You can also install my MultiMarkdown TextMate [theme] as well.